 Sometimes when I hear Christians talk about marriage, it sounds a bit idealistic.
-Some “if you do things God’s way…” promises feel a recipe for happily ever after.
+Some “if you do things God’s way…” promises to feel a recipe for happily ever after.
 The logic seems to be that because God created marriage, Christians have an advantage on everybody else for having a satisfying marriage.
-But if that were actually true, then the divorce rate between Christians and non-Christians would not be as closely correlated as they are.
+But if that were true, then the divorce rate between Christians and non-Christians would not be as closely correlated as they are.

 There are times when our ideals can make us naïve to key realities that challenge marriages.
 If this happens, one of our primary assets (i.e., truth) becomes a liability (i.e., truth inaccurately used to reinforce a false perspective).
 That is the goal of this reflection-to help us avoid that liability.
 I want to consider 5 things that are not unique in Christian marriage and 5 things that should be unique.

 Christians are not smarter than non-Christians.
 We don’t score higher on IQ tests or the SAT.
 This is true for other aptitudes as well.
 Christians fall across the spectrum of relational intelligence, emotional intelligence, self-awareness, perspective-taking, and other aptitudes at the same rate as non-Christians.
 Whatever advantages that exist for being strong and disadvantages from being weak in these areas are faced proportionally by Christian and non-Christian marriages.

 Christians are just as quirky as non-Christians.
 We have our idiosyncrasies and pet peeves like everybody else.
 Young Christians are immature (i.e., lacking life experience and the perspective of age) just like young non-Christians.
 We each have odd habits, interests, and fixations.
 Simply put, Christian spouses get on each other’s nerves just as much as non-Christian spouses.
 Whatever challenges and interferences personal annoyances bring to a marriage are equally experienced by Christian and non-Christian marriages.